pnp/cli-microsoft365/docs/guides/mpa.md

 Office 365 CLI uses [MkDocs](http://www.mkdocs.org) to publish documentation pages.
 See more information about installing MkDocs on your operating system at http://www.mkdocs.org/#installation.

+MkDocs use `mkdocs-material` theme.
+See more information about installing mkdocs-material on your operating system at https://squidfunk.github.io/mkdocs-material.

 Once you have MkDocs installed on your machine, in the command line:

 - run `cd ./docs/manual` to change directory to where the manual pages are stored